 You must take special care when undertaking placements with the MOD or any military unit and you should talk this through with your clinical placement co-ordinator.
 We are aware that some military units ask students to sign documents that mean the student undertakes to insure the MOD for a wide-range of employer obligations.
 You must not sign these forms, even if it means that regrettably your placement falls through.

-Placements with smaller private physiotherapy practices
+Placements with smaller independent physiotherapy practices

 Placements in social care and the voluntary sector

-Practice placements overseas
+Practice placements overseas / elective placements

 Your CSP insurance is not in force if you cannot prove that you have an appropriate registered supervisor in place.